National Institute for Health and Care Research (NIHR) and the Academy of Medical Royal Colleges (AoMRC) Clinician Researcher Credentials Framework

-The Framework focuses on the practical elements of clinical research, and is aimed at experienced healthcare practitioners from all professional backgrounds who aspire to take on the roles of Co-Investigator or Principal Investigator (PI).
+The Framework focuses on the practical elements of clinical research, and is aimed at experienced healthcare practitioners from all professional backgrounds who aspire to take on leadership roles in clinical research delivery, such as Co-Investigator or Principal Investigator (PI).
 This includes those who have no or limited research experience and those currently working in research delivery.

 The courses are designed for learners with busy work schedules who will be studying part time.
 They consist of two key elements: